vandium-io/vandium-node/docs/apigateway.md

         // other method handlers...
 ```

+Note: Vandium prior to version 6.0 used `jwt()` to configure support for authorization via JWT.
+This
+method will be deprecated in a future version.

 ## Configuration via Environment Variables

 Environment variables can be used to configure support for JWT processing.
 The following environment variables can be used: